-- Complaints against a Diplomate that are related to non-professional or unethical conduct or other action against the best interests of the ECVECC. - 2.
-Failure of the College to correctly apply its own or EBVS®' published rules, procedures or criteria relevant to the decision in question. - 3.
-Non-compliance of the College's published rules, procedures or criteria with the Policies and Procedures of the EBVS®. - 4.
+- 1. Failure of the College to correctly apply its own or EBVS[®]' published rules, procedures or criteria relevant to the decision in question. - 2.
+Non-compliance of the College's published rules, procedures or criteria with the Policies and Procedures of the EBVS[®]. - 3.
 An imposed sanction of the College that was disproportionate to the gravity of the adverse decision against the Appellant.